 - Possibility to regulate voltage from 6 up to 11 V and connect small motors despite current of a battery.

 - Has the same sockets as the full size SimpleBGC 32-bit.

 - Possibility to connect optional Bluetooth module.

-SimpleBGC 32bit Tiny controller revision B has the following improvements:
+SimpleBGC 32bit Tiny controller revision B has the following improvements compared to revision A:

 - Smaller than the previous version: dimensions are 25×40 mm, height is 7mm (pin headers are not installed)